 Attack & Clarity: If the notes of the bass guitar are not being audible in louder parts of the mix and lack clarity then you can fix that issue by boosting the higher midrange frequencies.

-Boosting the upper midrange will bring up the snap and string noise to help the notes become more audible.
+Boosting the upper midrange often brings up the snap and string noise to help the notes become more audible.

-This will make the bass cut through the mix and become audible throughout the entire song.
+This usually makes the bass cut through the mix and become audible throughout the entire song.
 Just make sure that this doesn’t sound too much during the quieter parts of the song (unless that’s the sound you’re going for).

 You can boost the attack and bring out the clarity by boosting frequencies between 1kHz to 5kHz.